Yomi0/wireframes/README.md

 random stuff
 ============

-As the title of the photo says. random stuff.
+As the title of the folder says. random stuff.